sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/3600 - section-nuances.md

    - If there's *no* Stop parameter, the current section's range stops above the next anchor's Match + Y Offset parameters.
    - If there's an *optional* Stop parameter, the current section stops either:
      -  above the next anchor's Match + Y Offset parameter, *or*
-     - above the next Stop line + Stop Y Offset parameter.
+     - below the next Stop line + Stop Y Offset parameter.
      - Use an *optional* stop to prevent the last section in the group from extending to the end of the document.
-   - If there's a *required* Stop, the next section stops above the next Stop line + Stop Y Offset parameter, and Sensible ignores any intervening anchor matches.
+   - If there's a *required* Stop, the next section stops below the next Stop line + Stop Y Offset parameter, and Sensible ignores any intervening anchor matches.
 2. (repeats) Continues finding ranges for the group of sections, searching down the page and across page breaks, until the section group ends with the End parameter, or Sensible reaches the end of the document.
 3. Extracts fields from each section in the group.
 Sensible expects but doesn't require that the data is in a repeated structure for each section.